 To add your own image:

-- Click the Add Images box, then click Upload.
+- Click the Add Images box, then click Upload Image.

 - You can also drag and drop one or more image files into the uploader.

-To purchase a stock image for $10 through our partnership with Getty Images, click the Add Images box, then click Getty.
+- Click the Add Images box, then click Search Images.
 This is a great option if you don't already have an image to use.

 There are a few things to note about adding an image: